 There are two parts to Original Medicare: Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
-Medicare Part A covers Medicare inpatient care, including care received while in a hospital, a skilled nursing facility, and through home health care.
+Medicare Part A covers Medicare inpatient care, including care received while in a hospital, a skilled nursing facility, and in-home health care.

 - Ask your doctor or health care provider about why you need certain tests, services, items, or supplies, and ask if Medicare covers them.
 If you need something that’s usually covered and your provider suspects that Medicare won’t cover it in your situation, you’ll have to sign a notice acknowledging that you may have to pay for the item, service, test, or supply.

 - Find out if Medicare covers your item, service, or test.

 Medicare covers services and supplies considered medically necessary to treat a disease or condition like lab tests, surgeries, and doctor visits, wheelchairs and walkers.

 In general, Medicare Part A covers:

 - Hospital care

 - Nursing home care (as long as custodial care isn’t the only care you need)